Send Money at Duval/Jacksonville Pre-trial Detention.

 Quick Facts

-• Online deposits using credit or debit cards are listed as a popular deposit method.
+• Online deposits using a credit or debit card through a secure vendor portal are a commonly available method.

 Send Money Guides